Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: LAM-enabled Secure Communications in LAWNs

-\item \textbf{\textit{Large vision models (LVMs):}} LVMs are foundation models designed to process high-dimensional visual data, including images, video streams and spatial maps.
+\item \textbf{\textit{Large vision models (LVMs):}} LVMs are foundation models designed to process high-dimensional visual data, including images and video streams.
 They support tasks such as object detection, semantic segmentation, motion tracking and scene understanding.
 Architecturally, most LVMs are built upon convolutional neural networks (CNNs) and visual transformers (ViTs), which enable the extraction of hierarchical features that capture both fine-grained structures and global spatial context \cite{Han2023}.
 These models often rely on large-scale annotated datasets or self-supervised pretraining to learn transferable visual representations.
-As a result, LVMs exhibit strong perception and generation capabilities in downstream applications, particularly in image analysis and synthesis.
-As typical models of LVMs, \href{https://www.midjourney.com/home}{Midjourney}, \href{https://deepmind.google/discover/blog/tackling-multiple-tasks-with-a-single-visual-language-model/}{Flamingo}, \href{https://github.com/CompVis/stable-diffusion}{Stable Diffusion} and \href{http://openai.com/sora/}{Sora} are highly capable in visual understanding.
+Thus, LVMs exhibit strong perception and generation capabilities in image analysis and synthesis.
+As typical models of LVMs, \href{https://github.com/CompVis/stable-diffusion}{Stable Diffusion} and \href{http://openai.com/sora/}{Sora} are highly capable in visual understanding.

 \item \textbf{\textit{Large multi-modal models (LMMs):}} LMMs are foundation models developed to jointly process and understand inputs from multiple modalities, such as text, images, audio and sensor data.
 They are typically constructed using modality-specific encoders to extract structured features, projection modules to align these features into a shared representation space and a central reasoning unit based on an LLM semantic understanding and task execution.
 This architecture enables LMMs to perform effective cross-modal fusion and support tasks including visual question answering, multi-modal instruction following and context-aware decision-making.
 Based on these multi-modal capabilities, several powerful LMMs have emerged in recent years.
 Representative models include \href{https://openai.com/index/hello-gpt-4o/}{GPT-4o} and \href{https://codi-2.github.io/}{CoDi-2}.
 Moreover, more advanced models, such as \href{https://ai.meta.com/blog/llama-4-multimodal-intelligence/}{LLaMA 4}, integrate the reasoning mechanisms to support unified perception and cognition across modalities.